YottaDB/YDBDoc/GTMAdminOps/ipcresource.rst

 .. parsed-literal::
    1 region * 3 IPCs/region + 1 IPC/journal-pool = 4 IPCs

-Therefore, assuming that instance America has 1 region, the total IPC utilized by YottaDB/GT.M is: 4 [1 * 3 + 1 +0].
+Therefore, assuming that instance America has 1 region, the total IPC utilized by YottaDB is: 4 [1 * 3 + 1 +0].
 Note that there is no receiver pool for instance America.

 .. note::
    For MUPIP RECOVER operations the total number of IPC resources are 3n (As there is no Journal Pool or Receiver Pool) where  n is the number of regions.

 Now connect to Server_B and give the following commands in the directory holding database files for Brazil: